Tough lockdown measures keep unemployment rate at 24%

 The high level of joblessness reflects the impact of Level 5 restrictions to curb the spread of coronavirus.
 Photograph: iStock

-The State’s Covid-adjusted unemployment rate remained at a near record high of 24.2 per cent in March as much of the economy remained under lockdown.
+The State’s Covid-adjusted unemployment rate remained at a near record high of 24.2 per cent in March as much of the economy remained in lockdown.

 The headline rate was marginally down on the 24.8 per cent rate recorded in February.